 We want you to be organized and prepared as you work toward completing your degree.
 Scholars, we have created checklists that you can check off each item as you complete it, so you stay on track to graduate and set yourself up to launch a successful career after graduation.

-- When you write an email to a faculty member asking for help, it’s important to use appropriate language and be clear in your communication.
+- When you email a faculty member asking for help, it’s important to use appropriate language and be clear in your communication.
 Here is a template you can use to write an introductory email to your professors.

-- If you are a 3rd / 4th year Scholar who wants to meet with your advisor virtually to discuss any concerns or questions click here to see how you can do it.
+- If you are a 3rd / 4th-year Scholar who wants to meet with your advisor to discuss any concerns or questions, click here to see how you can do it.

 - Resilience is a skill that you will always find beneficial.
 In this Resilience eBook, you will find tips for becoming more resilient and using those skills for college success.

 - We’ve created this Campus Support Team Contact Tree that you can fill in with the contact information for the people on your campus who can support you during your college journey.

 - As we continue to navigate through basic needs, please use these resources to help with any issues related to food, housing, mental health, or public health.